Would Your Child Get Better Grades Without a Summer Break?

 The Year-Round Educational Model

 With new plans for year-round programs, public schools have individually, and often uniquely, created their own modified instructional calendars.
 An example of a year-round calendar typically involves three solid weeks of classes (Monday through Friday), followed by a one to two-week break from school.
-As a result, students can enjoy more frequent breaks from school, as opposed to engaging in one long and extended holiday during the summer months.
-Ultimately, students are able to benefit from the same amount of vacation time away from school; however, the vacation time is broken up into smaller and more frequent segments, allowing students to more consistently engage in their education classes without the common, and detrimental, cognitive impacts of an extended summer vacation.
+As a result, students can enjoy more frequent breaks from school instead of engaging in one long and extended holiday during the summer months.
+Ultimately, students can benefit from the same amount of vacation time away from school; however, the vacation time is broken up into smaller and more frequent segments, allowing students to more consistently engage in their education classes without the typical and detrimental cognitive impacts of an extended summer vacation.

 While these programs are being celebrated in many areas, most communities have only been able to establish trial year-round programs in elementary schools, as the middle and high school years pose more scheduling difficulties.
 With sports, extra-curricular activities, and other demands, the possibilities of year-round schools beyond 5th or 6th grade are relatively unknown.